Are you getting ready to start baby led weaning? This Baby Led Weaning Gear Guide will help you find BLW gear for introducing solids with real food!

-When eating at a table, Baby can either sit on your lap or sit in a high chair or booster seat.
-The important part is that Baby is included at the table during the family meal.
+When eating at a table, your baby can either sit on your lap or sit in a high chair or booster seat.
+The important part is that your baby is included at the table during the family meal.

 When choosing a high chair, think about how easy it is to clean, as BLW is a messy affair!
 The most often recommended highchair for BLW is the Ikea Antilop Highchair, since it is relatively inexpensive and easy to wipe clean.

 If we were staying in one house for a long time, I would have opted for a natural wooden high chair, such as the Stokke Tripp Trapp Bundle or the Keekaroo Height Right Highchair with Insert & Tray.
 But since we are always on the move, we decided that something compact and inexpensive made more sense.
 We opted for the Fisher-Price Healthy Care Deluxe Booster.
 One advantage is that we can take it along when visiting friends or relatives or to restaurants.
 The deluxe version adjusts to three height levels and comes with a main tray, a removable dining tray, and a cover to attach when transporting the booster seat.
 If you decide to use a booster seat at home, it is a good idea to pair it with a chair cover, to protect your dining room chair from spills.